-Following the momentous blog article of May 8th centering on Zanesville, Ohio Mayor Epaminondas L. Grigsby, we journey south to North Carolina for today's profile.
-The wonderfully named Du Brutz Cutlar Moore (shown above) served five terms in the North Carolina State Senate and also distinguished himself in a variety of business endeavors in his home county of Robeson, North Carolina.
-No source mentioning this interestingly named man gives note as to how (or why) he received "Du Brutz" as a first name!
+Following the lengthy write-up on May 8th centering on Zanesville, Ohio Mayor Epaminondas L. Grigsby, we journey south to North Carolina for today's profile.
+The outstandingly named Du Brutz Cutlar Moore served five terms in the North Carolina State Senate and also distinguished himself in a variety of business endeavors in his home county of Robeson, North Carolina.
+Moore would gain additional distinction through his service as chairman of the State Board of Alcoholic Control, being named to that post by Governor Clyde Hoey.